-Conversely, in Free to Play game version (F2P) users cannot exclude in-game advertisement throughout the whole game process.
+Conversely, in the Free to Play game version (F2P) users cannot exclude in-game advertising throughout the whole game process.
 Frequently, an excessive number of in-game ads in free to play game versions can cause a lot of annoyance so the player can opt for another one.
 That's why it is always important to calculate the right balance beforehand.

 Static or Dynamic?
 Which in-game ads are better?

 Advertisers can decide how they want their ads to be displayed in a game.
-However, this process can be too time-consuming with no ability to make necessary updates in real-time.
+However, this process can be too time-consuming with no ability to make necessary updates in real time.
 Sometimes advertisers can find it hard to be on the same page with user behavior.

-Probably the biggest benefit is that they can be removed or inserted into the game flexibly in real-time.
+Probably the biggest benefit is that they can be removed or inserted into the game flexibly in real time.
 Dynamic ads are a perfect fit for time-sensitive or time-limited marketing campaigns.
 But, unlike static ads, dynamic ones cannot be displayed without an Internet connection.